Second City Prime FAQ’s:

 Typically, states surrounding Illinois will take 1 day to arrive (excluding rural areas of Wisconsin and Michigan) if ordered before 5pm (Monday-Friday).

-Remaining Midwest and East coast states will take 2-3 days to arrive if ordered by 5pm (Monday-Friday).
+Remaining states will take 2-3 days to arrive if ordered by 5pm (Monday-Friday).
+Orders that take 3 days will leave the following Monday if ordered between Wednesday-Friday.

-Second City Prime reserves the right to hold shipping your order if your area does not allow weekend FEDEX deliveries.
+Second City Prime reserves the right to hold shipping your order if your area does not allow weekend UPS deliveries.

 Q: How long are they good for in my freezer?